- 32% decrease in annualized turnover

 Significant use of agency employees

-Unusually high percentage of employees working less than 10 shifts per month
+Unusually high percentage of employees working fewer than 10 shifts per month

 OUR CLIENT OUTCOMES